Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Israel Proves Its Strategic Value

 Israel proved its value in 1970 when the United States asked for help in bolstering King Hussein’s regime.
-Israel’s willingness to aid Amman, and the movement of troops to the Jordanian border, persuaded Syria to withdraw the tanks it had sent into Jordan to support PLO forces during Black September.
-In addition, the Soviets knew that all the squadron leaders of the Sixth Fleet landed in Israel to coordinate activities.
+Israel’s willingness to aid Amman and the movement of troops to the Jordanian border persuaded Syria to withdraw the tanks it had sent into Jordan to support PLO forces during Black September.
+In addition, the Soviets knew that all the squadron leaders of the Sixth Fleet had landed in Israel to coordinate activities.

 The Carter Administration began to implement a form of strategic cooperation (it was not referred to as such) by making Israel eligible to sell military equipment to the United States.
-President Carter viewed the willingness to engage in limited, joint military endeavors as a means of rewarding Israel for good behavior in peace talks with Egypt.
+President Carter viewed the willingness to engage in limited, joint military endeavors as a way to reward Israel for good behavior during peace talks with Egypt.

 Though still reluctant to formalize the relationship, strategic cooperation became a major focus of the U.S.-Israel relationship when Ronald Reagan entered office.
 Before his election, Reagan had written: Only by full appreciation of the critical role the State of Israel plays in our strategic calculus can we build the foundation for thwarting Moscow’s designs on territories and resources vital to our security and our national well-being.